 The social media is the fastest growing network in the world.
 They play an important role in every learner's life.
 It is easier and convenient to access information, provide information and communicate through social media.
-Teachers and learners are connected to each other and can make good use of these platforms for the working of their education.
+Teachers and learners are connected to each other and can make good use of these platforms.

-Social networking is a powerful tool for the teachers and the learners for the personal and educational purpose.
-Personally, social networking sites connect the people all over the world.
+Social networking is a powerful tool for the teachers and the learners for personal and educational purpose, Social networking sites connect the people all over the world.
 It helps teachers and learners to maintain good interpersonal relations by useful chatting with one another.